PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     treatment even though this information can only be used for analysis when entered as a management.

+<a id="Figure 5"></a> ![Alt text] (https://raw.github.com/echeng7/bety-documentation/master/figures/treatment_control.png "Figure 5")

+<a id="Figure 5"></a> ![Alt text] (https://raw.github.com/echeng7/bety-documentation/master/figures/treatment_fertilized.png "Figure 5")

+Figure 5: Example treatment form with control and experimental information.
+Example of data entered into the treatment form for a control (top) and treatment (bottom)

 ### 5.4 Adding a Management
 Managements refers to something that occurs at a specific time and has a quantity.
 Managements include actions that are done to a plant or